 Please explain the variances of the 2018 ending principal balances for accounts 1588 and 1589 in the 2021 Rate Generator Model as compared to the 2018 ending principal balances for accounts 1588 and 1589, as presented in the 2020 IRM application.

+The difference in principal balances between the schedules all relates to the principal adjustments column.
+The 2021 schedule didn’t include all of the adjustments that went in and out through the periods.
+The 2021 schedule and GA Analysis workform have now been updated to include all of the adjustments period by period.

 Please provide a breakdown of the principal adjustments for the years 2016 to 2018 on the DVA continuity schedule for Account 1588, provide the explanation for each of the adjustments and map the audit adjustments to the applicable principal adjustments in the respective years.

+This information has now been included on the GA Analysis Workform.

 Please explain the differences noted in the table above.

+The Principal Adjustments column of the continuity schedule includes all adjustments required to the 1588 account.
+The Audit Adjustments in Observation 1 of the OEB’s Inspection Report summarizes only the correction required with the IESO as a result of differences in the monthly RPP variance settlement filings.
+These amounts are included in the Principal Adjustments column but the principal adjustments column also includes other adjustments.

 Staff Question – 5